s-b-t/s-b-t/README.md

 👋🏼 Hello, I'm Steve.
 My intent is to continue learning the life-long skill of coding.

-📁 I’m currently working on individual/group projects to hone my skills even further.
+📁 I’m currently working on individual projects to hone my skills even further.

 🎓 I graduated Coding Dojo with a Certificate of Achievement for completing their Full-Time Software Development program and 560 clock hours of coding in HTML, CSS, JavaScript, Python, MERN, and C#.